 While working my last traditional job, I also worked to build my own content marketing business.
 I worked well over 40 hours a week with a full-time job, part-time job, and a few side gigs.
 It was hard and exhausting, but I knew it’s what it takes to live the life I wanted.
 And so, even though it wasn’t glamorous, and I wasn’t going on big fancy trips, I didn’t have any regrets.
 Because I had a plan.
 I was doing what I was doing with a purpose: to have enough content marketing clients and enough money in my savings to confidently quit my full-time job.
 And I was finally able to do that in early 2020.

 Come this year, I was able to purchase an RV so I can travel with my sweetie this summer and beyond.
 I know it’s many people’s dream to do “van life” or travel full-time.
 While it was never my dream, I am excited to have the opportunity to do it because I lived with intention.
 I set myself up with a consistent income that I can make from anywhere with WiFi.
 And I don’t have any regrets.
 Had I quit my job too soon, I may have some.
 Had I tried to travel full-time without a consistent income, I would definitely have some.
 It wasn’t glamorous, but I also didn’t deprive myself of enjoyment–I purchased a paddleboard, went to the lake, took some mini-trips, enjoyed life while I worked hard to set myself up to enjoy my future as well.

 Don’t Stop Enjoying Life

 Don’t stop enjoying life.
 What if you die before you begin?
 I know it sounds gruesome, but it’s reality.
-I make the decisions I make with wisdom and intentionality, thinking toward my future while living without regrets.
+I do my best to make my decisions with wisdom and intentionality, thinking toward my future while living without regrets.
 And I hope this post encourages you to do the same!